Eterna Therapeutics to Present at the ASGCT 27th Annual Meeting on Development of Beta 2 Microglobulin-Knockout (B2M-KO) iMSC Line with Enhanced Immunosuppressive Activity and Stealthing Features that May Further Augment the Therapeutic Potential of MSCs in Inflammatory Diseases

 The abstract concludes that B2M-KO iMSCs are more likely to evade immune clearance and exert their immunomodulatory effects, as demonstrated by their enhanced sensitivity of IDO1 expression and their improved ability to inhibit PBMC proliferation.
 Our data suggest that B2M-KO iMSCs may be a promising therapeutic agent for T-cell mediated autoimmune and inflammatory indications.

-“We are thrilled to advance our iMSC research,” says Sanjeev Luther, President and CEO. “iPSC-Derived iMSCs drive our Multiple Sclerosis pipeline candidate and are an important scientific focus for our team.”
+“We are thrilled to advance our iMSC research,” says Sanjeev Luther, CEO. “iPSC-Derived iMSCs drive our Multiple Sclerosis pipeline candidate and are an important scientific focus for our team.”

 Presentation Details